RxSwiftCommunity/RxGRDB/README.md

 ##### `Request.rx.fetchCount(in:synchronizedStart:resultQueue:)`

-Emits a count after each transaction that has updated the table and columns fetched by the request:
+Emits a count after each database transaction that has updated the table and columns fetched by the request:

 ```swift
 let request = Person.all()